Synthetixio/synthetix-docs/content/governance.md

 ## Development Bounties

 The code that runs Synthetix is mostly [MIT licenced](https://github.com/Synthetixio/synthetix/blob/master/LICENSE) and open source, and in principle anyone can contribute.
 To encourage this, the Synthetix foundation has offered bounties for development and bug reports by parties outside of the core engineering team.
 Development bounties are managed on [Gitcoin](https://gitcoin.co/profile/Synthetixio) and discussion takes place in corresponding [GitHub issues](https://github.com/Synthetixio/synthetix/issues).
 Bug bounties are described in [this blog post](https://blog.synthetix.io/synthetix-bug-bounties/).

-!!! bug
-    The main Synthetix licence is dated 2018.
-This should be updated.